nlfiedler/zorigami/NOTES.md

 **Extracting Master Keys**

 1. Retrieve salt from the encryption record.
-1. Derive encryption key from user-supplied password using PBKDF2 and the salt.
+1. Derive encryption key from user-supplied password using scrypt and the salt.
 1. Calculate HMAC-SHA256 of (IV + encrypted master keys) the key.
 1. Verify computed HMAC against HMAC-SHA256 in the encryption record.
 1. Decrypt the encrypted master keys using the derived key.